SV

 Correct Answer: A. Theophrastus

-Theophrastus was a student of Aristotle who wrote 'Enquiry into Plants' and 'On the Causes of Plants'.
-He classified over 500 plants and studied their structure, reproduction, and growth.
-His classification system was the first major attempt to organize the plant kingdom.
+• **Theophrastus** = was a student of Aristotle who wrote 'Enquiry into Plants' and 'On the Causes of Plants'. • **500 plants** — he classified over 500 plants and studied their structure, reproduction, and growth. • 💡 Wrong-option analysis: Pliny: was a Roman author and naturalist known for 'Natural History'; Linnaeus: was a Swedish botanist known for his system of binomial nomenclature; Aristotle: is known as the Father of Biology and Zoology.

 Which figure is often called the 'Father of Modern Astronomy'?